abdouDev22/Barrede-navigation-html-scss/README.md

 # Navbar Starter

-This project provides a simple HTML/CSS starter template with a pre-designed navigation bar.
+This project provides a simple HTML/CSS starter template with a pre-designed navigation bar and sidebar.

 ## How to Use